Porfiriato: Political order

-Starting with Díaz's second term (1884–88), following the interregnum of President González, the regime has been characterized as a dictatorship, with no opponents of Díaz elected to Congress and Díaz staying in office with undemocratic elections.
-Congress was Díaz's rubber stamp for legislation.
+Starting with Díaz's second term (1884–1888), following the interregnum of President González, the regime has been characterized as a dictatorship, with no opponents of Díaz elected to Congress and Díaz staying in office with undemocratic elections.
+Congress was Díaz's rubber stamp for legislation since the rigged 1886 midterms caused by earlier parliamentary dissent against Díaz during the 1884–1885 English debt crisis when rival parliamentary deputies backed the protesting student groups, turning a country from a competitive anocracy with many democratic remnants from the Juárez era into a personal autocracy, which manifested into later parliament's submission to an amendment to the constitution allowing for re-election in 1887 and 1890.
 Internal stability, sometimes called the Pax Porfiriana, was coupled with the increasing strength of the Mexican state, fueled by increased revenues from an expanding economy.
 Díaz replaced a number of independent regional leaders with men loyal to himself, and quelled discontent by coopting political "outs" by making them intermediaries with foreign investors, allowing their personal enrichment.
 To further consolidate state power, Díaz appointed jefes políticos ("political bosses") answerable to central government, who commanded local forces.
 The policies of conciliation, cooptation and repression allowed the regime to maintain order for decades.

 In central Mexico, indigenous communities that had exercised political and economic control over their lands and populations were undermined by the Díaz regime through expropriation of lands and weakening or absence of indigenous leadership.
 Expropriation of village lands occurred as landed estates (haciendas), often owned by foreign investors, expanded.
 Díaz used coercion to repress democratic power, using pan o palo or "bread or bludgeon" policy.
 This allowed him to appoint state governors who could do what they wanted to local populations, so long as they did not interfere with Díaz's operations.
 This process is known for the state of Morelos before the Mexican Revolution when Emiliano Zapata emerged as a leader in Anenecuilco to defend village lands and rights.
 Since the Díaz regime aimed to reconcile foreign investors and large estate owners, foreign and domestic, indigenous villages suffered politically and economically.